alegrimaldi20/audit-puppy-raffle/README.md

 1. Users enters the raffle.
 2. Attacker sets up a contract with a `fallback` function that calls `PuppyRaffle::refund`.
-3. Attacker enters the raffle
+3. Attacker enters the raffle.
 4. Attacker calls `PuppyRaffle::refund` from their contract, draining the contract balance.

 **Proof of Code:**